ATsCmL/GPy_CatalystPred/README.md

 # GPy_CatalystPred
-The project contains the following data folders:
+Prediction of Ruthenium catalysed hydrogenation of esters is done using Gaussian Processes.
+GPy library has been used to implement Gaussian Processes.

+Datasets:

-1. data : This folder contains all the excel files related to reactions (God file) , and descriptors of solvent, catalysts,esters, base and reaction conditions.
-The Gaussian Processes and NN codes can use this data as it is.
-The dataset includes various design matrices (designmats).
+1. 'data' folder contains all the excel files related to reactions curated from literature, descriptors of solvent, catalysts,esters, base and reaction conditions.

-The designmats are generated using one hot encoding and combinations of chemical descriptors of ester and catalyst.
-Each designmat file consists of descriptors and reaction conditions as the features, and yields as the target variable.
-Yield is the last column of designmats
+2. designmats (design matrices) are compiled from DFT-calaculated descriptors.
+The designmats can be found in 'data/designmats' folder.
+3. rdkit, ,morgan and maccs fingerprints have been calculated from rdkit library.
+The design matrices created using these fingerprints can be found in 'data/rdkit_mccas_morgan_fingerprints' folder

+designmats are the imported data, which is then subdivided into input and output variables.
+Output variable is the 'yield', input variables are chemical properties of reactants, solvents, bases, reaction conditions etc.

+Yield is the last column in all designmats.

+An example for running the code:

 Linear Regression can also be performed using the LinearKerenel in the GPy library.